awsdocs/amazon-sqs-developer-guide/doc_source/sqs-queue-tags.md

 A new tag with a key identical to that of an existing tag overwrites the existing tag\.
 Tagging actions are limited to 5 TPS per AWS account\.
 If your application requires a higher throughput, [submit a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.
 For a full list of tag restrictions, see [Quotas related to queues](sqs-quotas.md#quotas-queues)\.

-You can't add tags to a new queue when you create it using the AWS Management Console \(you *can* add tags after the queue is created\)\.
-However, you can add, update, or remove queue tags at any time using the Amazon SQS actions\.